yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

   (suppose we could use `safefilter'` directly as if was not in the where of safefilter) find a definition of `f` such that with probability `1`, treeFromList' shuffle is infinite.
 And prove it.
-  Disclamer, this is only a conjecture.
+  Disclaimer, this is only a conjecture.

 <code class="haskell">
 treeFromList' []  n = Empty